 Late rosette cataract – The formation of late rosette cataract generally occurs a few years after an injury.
 It is usually found deep lying in the cortex and nucleus and develops in the posterior cortex.
 This type of cataract has sutural extensions that are shorter and more compact as compared to early rosette.

-The treatment of rosette cataract can be done through surgery.
+The rosette cataract treatment can be done through surgery.
 The surgical treatment is generally selected depending on the morphology and the condition of the tissues other than only the lens.

 When the cataract is membranous, membranectomy and anterior vitrectomy is done via either the anterior or the pars plana route.
 In cases where the lens has a white soft type rosette cataract, unimanual or bimanual aspiration is carried out.
 The process of phacoemulsification is carried out in the case of hard, large nuclei.